ctsrc/http-horse/README.md

 ## Advanced usage

-Instead of manually invoking the build system, you can tell `hot-reload-server` where the source files are, and what command to run in order to run the build system.
+Instead of manually invoking the build system, you can tell `http-horse` where the source files are, and what command to run in order to run the build system.

 (Implementation of this feature has not yet started.)